 Under Council Standing Rules a separate portion of the agenda is called "Public Forum."
 A resident may speak for 3 minutes on any subject already on the Agenda (except for “Communications” items) and that is not subject to public hearing.

 Public hearings are required for budget adoption and zoning and ordinance changes.
 They are publicized with legal notices in the newspaper (usually the "Courant").
 Two public hearings are usually scheduled for the budget during mid-late March and early April.
 One held in the evening and one in the afternoon.

 Council meetings are usually held on the second and fourth Tuesday of the month.
 Council agendas are posted the week prior outside the Town Council Office and on the internet under Meetings & Agendas.
 Public hearing notices must appear in the paper at least 7, but not more than 14 days prior to the hearing.

 Where to Get Town Policy Information

-Any resident may view the Town Charter via this link.
+Any resident may view the Town Charter online.
 All ordinances that govern the town are in the Code of Ordinances books (e.g.: parking violations, noise...).
 The code is available online and at the West Hartford libraries.
 Zoning ordinance copies are available from the Town Planning and Zoning Office, Room 214 in Town Hall.
-Town Council meeting minutes and Public Hearings are transcribed verbatim and are available online here.
-Annotated agendas summarizing actions taken during town meetings are also online and are posted outside the Town Clerk’s Office.
-One Town Council and one Board of Education meeting is televised live on WHC-TV, channel 5, each month.
-Reruns are also aired on WHC-TV and on the Government & Education Channel.
-Live streaming video of the meetings are also hosted on WHC-TV.
+Town Council meeting minutes and Public Hearings are transcribed and are available online.
+Town Council and Board of Education meetings are televised live on WHCI-TV, channel 5.
+Reruns are also aired on WHCI-TV and on the Government & Education Channel.
+Live streaming video of the meetings are also hosted on WHCI-TV.